adamsilver/fdpb/05-an-inbox.md

 </ul>
 ```

 You'll notice each checkbox is missing a label.
 The problem is that the contents of the link should also be the contents of the label.
 In other words, two opposing interactions need to occupy the same space.
-Remember, clicking the label should mark the checkbox but clicking the link should navigate the user to the email.
+Remember, clicking the label should mark the checkbox, where as clicking the link should navigate the user to the email.

 ![Label and link](./images/05/link-label.png)

 In this case, you could argue that a visible label is redundant.
-After all, the label would duplicate the link's content.
-This would make for a confusing experience for sighted users.
+After all, the label would duplicate the link's content which would make the experience confusing for sighted users.

 ### Using Modes

-Trying to meet two user needs in a single interface is partially responsible for the problem in the first place.
+Trying to meet two user needs (viewing and managing) in a single interface is partially responsible for the problem in the first place.
 One way to avoid the issue would be to split these needs apart using the concept of modes.
 This just means letting users switch between managing email and reading it.

 ![Modes](./images/05/modes.png)